Kautenja/PotatoChips/README.md

     to 8) reduces the amount of compute available for all channels.
 This causes all channels to drop in frequency when additional channels are activated.

-See the [Manual][106] for more information about the features of this module.
+See the [Manual][NameCorpOctalWaveGenerator] for more information about the features of this module.

 <!-- ------------------------------------------------------------ -->
 <!-- MARK: Gleeokillator -->